 - Tip: ensure digital team members have remote work experience.

-- Security Risks: Virtual teams may face cybersecurity threats if not adequately protected.
+- Security Risks: Virtual teams face cybersecurity threats if they are not adequately protected.

-- Tip: If hiring entirely remote teams, your IT department should have a comprehensive remote worker cybersecurity and data policy.
+- Tip: If hiring entirely remote teams, your IT department should have a comprehensive remote work, cybersecurity, and data policy.

 - Isolation: Some team members may experience feelings of isolation and disconnection.